 Salt Lake City, the location of the university is an industrial city with a number of Fortune ranked organizations like Huntsmann Corporation, Sinclair Oil Corporation and organizations like eBay and Adobe having offices near and around.
 Keeping all these in mind and the fact that there are a number of career fairs in Utah, you shouldn’t be worrying too much about the placements.

 University of Utah is definitely NOT in the top bracket as yet.
 However, there isn’t anything blatantly flawed in any aspect that we can see.
-The Games Development course deserves a special mention again, else keeping it as a safe option (for an above average profile) for any branch is our opinion.
+The Games Development course deserves a special mention again!
+Overall, good university.

 We would love to hear your experience and share it with the community